Dan Perjovschi is an artist, writer and cartoonist born in 1961 in Sibiu, Romania.

 Dan and Lia Perjovschi had their first retrospective exhibition at the Nasher Museum of Art at Duke University in fall 2007.

-In 2009 Dan Perjovschi created his first permanent realisation in Prague National Technical Library.
+In 2009 Dan Perjovschi created his first permanent realisation in Czech National Library of Technology in Prague.
 It consists of 200 monumental drawings on the concrete walls of main atrium of the building.

 In 2010, Dan Perjovschi served as an International Artist in Residence at the University of Kansas Spencer Museum of Art in Lawrence, Kansas.
 He created an installation in the Museum's Central Court and engaged with students from various departments at KU.